datagrok-ai/public/help/develop/getting-started.md

 Properly accessing data and leveraging the power of our in-memory data store is crucial to make your applications and plugins low-latency and smooth in operation.

-## Extending and customizing Datagrok
+## Extending and Customizing Datagrok

 After some hands-on experience, you might want to learn about rich customization capabilities of Datagrok.
 Check out [the Extending and Customizing Datagrok article] for more information.